 eBay Inc. Maternity and Paternity Leave Policies

-eBay Inc. offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+eBay Inc. offers 24 weeks of paid maternity leave, 6 weeks of unpaid maternity leave and 12 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments